Ajapa Japa Meditation – Soham Mantra Sadhana

 Ajapa Japa can be referred as an important constituent of yoga meditation or mantra yoga or even mantra meditation.
 This Ajapa Japa practice post is based on the practice of Soham mantra.

-Ajapa Japa Benefits
+Ajapa Japa Practice

 The sadhana of Ajapa Japa can be done in any meditation asana, but for the best results, the spine should be in upright position.
 Siddhasana/Siddha Yoni Asana and Padmasana are the best if Practitioner is comfortable and can sit in it for a longer period of time.
 One can also practice the Ajapa Japa while sitting in a chair or lying in Shavasana, but then the benefits will not be as can be achieved in the above stated preferred asanas.
 The practitioner can also sit in Sukhasana or Ardh-Padmasana for the practice.

-Mantra For Ajapa Japa
+Ajapa Japa Mantra

-Although any Mantra can be used for the practice of Ajapa Japa, the best Mantra for practicing it will be the Guru Mantra.
-Also equally important and traditionally used Mantra for the Ajapa Japa is ‘Soham’ as it corresponds to the natural sounds of Inhalation and exhalation.
+The traditionally used Mantra for the Ajapa Japa is ‘Soham’ as it corresponds to the natural sounds of Inhalation and exhalation.
 Other Mantras like Om Namah Shivaya and Gayatri Mantra are also used by Practitioners for the practice.

 Here we are going to learn the practice of Ajapa Japa using the Mantra Soham.

-Stage 1: Preparation For The Practice
+Preparation For The Practice – Step 1

 Hari Om Tat Sat – Hari Om Tat Sat – Hari Om Tat Sat